What is discogenic disease?

 While the aging process cannot be avoided, there are steps you can take to slow down the development of discogenic disease:

-- Stay active — An active lifestyle, with a regular, physician-approved exercise regimen, helps the discs retain water and keeps the muscles in the neck and back strong.
+- Stay active.
+An active lifestyle, with regular exercise, helps the discs retain water and keeps the muscles in the neck and back strong.
 This, in turn, improves spinal stability by allowing the muscles to work in tandem with the rest of the spine to support the body’s weight.

-- Modify activities to avoid back stress — If there are particular exercises or activities that seem to trigger back pain, it makes sense to avoid those activities, if possible.
+- Change activities to avoid back stress.
+If there are particular exercises or activities that seem to trigger back pain, it makes sense to avoid those activities, if possible.
 You should also use proper techniques when lifting heavy objects — emphasize the legs, not the back muscles — and when participating in vigorous or high-impact sports.

 - Eat well.
 A proper diet helps with weight management, which prevents the vertebrae and discs from having to support more weight than they are designed to carry.